How much is the holding deposit?

 Can I have a pet in my property?

 Occasionally we might have a property that is pet-friendly.
-If a landlord agrees to having a pet at the property then a separate pet agreement is to be signed along with the tenancy agreement.
+If a landlord agrees to a pet being kept at the property then a pet clause is to be included in the tenancy agreement.

 Is my deposit fully protected?